simonjellvert/nercia_e-commerse/README.md

 ## Features

-Please refer to the [FEATURES.md](FEATURES.md) file for all test-related documentation.
+Please refer to the [FEATURES.md](FEATURES.md) file for a list of the features included in the version.

 ---